philipchung/RegionalAnesthesia/presentation/truncal/truncal-blocks.md

 # Truncal Blocks

-## Erector Spinae Plane (ESP)
+### Erector Spinae Plane (ESP)

 * Fascial plane block, often @ T5-T7 (near level of angle of scapula)
-* Theory: local anesthetic travels along plane & eventually gets into paravertebral psace
   * Can cover 3-4 levels above & below block
   * Easy to get view, but narrow ultrasound window/needle alignment makes for technically challenging block
+* Theory: local anesthetic travels along plane & eventually gets into paravertebral space
 * Can be done sitting or lateral.
-Much harder if lateral.
+Lateral is more difficult.
 * Commonly used for rib fractures
 * Alternative to thoracic epidural/paravertebral if patient is anticoagulated